barahouei/clean-architecture-telegram-bot/README.md

 ## /cmd

-Main functionality for the bot.
+Main functionality for the App.

+## /configs

+Configuration for the App.